trcm/rigby-and-mckenzie/readme.md

 ie. the services will just try and restart until they can create a client with the SQS instance.

+"Deploying" in this case is just running locally on the machine.
+In a proper setup there would be some orchetration of resources needed for the services, likely through an IaC tool such as terraform or pulumi.
+This configuration would ideally create the SQS queue before the services are run for the first time.

 The services and be torn down using the `teardown` target.

 ## Credentials